 – Laser-Assisted Bladeless Cataract surgery via Femtosecond Laser (2012).

-Payment via interest-free installments are available for DBS, POSB, and UOB credit cards.
+Payment via interest-free installments is available for DBS, POSB, and UOB credit cards

-Epi-LASIK/ASA/LASEK/PRK: Similar but without the creation of a corneal flap.
-More discomfort and longer recovery times.
-Possible treatment option for patients with thinner corneas… (read more)
+TransPRK/Epi-LASIK/ASA/LASEK/PRK: Similar but instead the creation of a corneal flap, a layer of the corneal epithelium is removed.
+More discomfort and longer recovery times as compared to LASIK.
+Usually used for patients with thinner corneas… (read more)

 Monovision LASIK for Presbyopia: For people with presbyopia or lao hua* … (read more)